 When it comes to newsletters, 3 things should come to mind; content, audience, and frequency.
 Putting together the perfect content for just the right audience at just the right time is the WINNING TICKET to more qualified readers, higher click through rates (CTR’s) yielding higher call-to-action results.

-Let’s break it down to the PHYSIOLOGY of the situation, shall we.
-Way back when I was studying exercise sciences, we studied short-term and long-term memory and cognizant abilities in the average adult, and the following makes perfect sense on how we actually digest and retain information when exposed to something for under a minute (the maximum time someone will read your newsletter.)
+Let’s break it down to the PHYSIOLOGY of the situation, shall we?
+Way back when I was studying exercise sciences, we studied short-term and long-term memory and cognitive abilities in the average adult, and the following makes perfect sense on how we actually digest and retain information when exposed to something for under a minute (the maximum time someone will read your newsletter.)

 “Short-term memory acts as a kind of “scratch-pad” for temporary recall of the information which is being processed at any point in time, and has been referred to as “the brain’s Post-it note”.
 It can be thought of as the ability to remember and process information at the same time.
 It holds a small amount of information (typically around 7 items or even less) in mind in an active, readily-available state for a short period of time (typically from 10 to 15 seconds, or sometimes up to a minute).